btholt/complete-intro-to-react-v9/lessons/04-core-react-concepts/A-jsx.md

 We have to add two configs, one to allow ESLint to understand React and add some basic React rules, and one to modernize it as React 17 changed a bit how ESLint interacts with React.

-We're also turning off two rules that I don't find particularly useful: unescaped entites (which make you change things like `'` into `&apos`) and prop types which no one has used in a decade at this point.
+We're also turning off two rules that I don't find particularly useful: unescaped entities (which make you change things like `'` into `&apos`) and prop types which no one has used in a decade at this point.
 Otherwise we should be good to go.

 ## Back to JSX